exvim/main/README.md

 exVim install **WILL NOT** overwrite your current Vim environment, this repository extract files, changes and running only in its repository directory.

-By the shell script `mvim_dev.sh` it provides, it will run Vim in its own environment without break your current Vim settings.
+By the shell script `osx/mvim.sh` it provides, it will run Vim in its own environment without break your current Vim settings.
 This means you can preview, try and test exVim and decide later for replace or integrate with your current Vim.